DavidTompkins/docker-centos6-mysql56/README.md

 docker run -d -p 3306:3306 --volumes-from mysql-data mysql
 ```

-MySql will be exposed on port 3306 and it will use the data volume on /var/lib/mysql for persistence.
+MySQL will be exposed on port 3306 and it will use the data volume on /var/lib/mysql for persistence.

 Please read the Docker docs for data volumes to understand how this persistence works and how you would configure backups: